ruby/www.ruby-lang.org/en/documentation/faq/4/index.md

 ~~~

 As you are passing object references, it is possible that a method may modify
-the contents of a mutable object passed in to it.
+the contents of a mutable object passed into it.

 ~~~
 def downer(string)